-When well implemented, monitoring user activity can help companies increase profitability, improve customer experience, boost employee retention, and promote healthier workplaces.
+When well implemented, productivity monitoring user activity can help companies increase profitability, improve customer experience, boost employee retention, and promote healthier workplaces.

 By capturing exactly what users are doing, employee monitoring systems become tools that deliver more focused management insights, help leaders make the changes that re-engage teams, cut costs, boost productivity, reduce internal security risks, and ultimately change the way business is done both in and out of the office.

 Cybersecurity incidents caused by insider threats are on the rise, and security experts warn that many of the biggest risks of data loss and breaches are caused by human error.

 More so than firewalls or antivirus, companies count on the “human perimeter” to keep attackers from accessing sensitive information.
 They need a way to quickly identify when employees put that human perimeter in danger through risky and unauthorised behavior.

 Organisations are spending billions on digital transformation in order to boost customer experience and employee experience.
 In order to protect that investment, they need the means to track, measure, and improve employee engagement and customer interactions.

 The acceleration of technology changes in the workplace has employees constantly on the lookout for the latest apps that can help them work faster and smarter.

 This is a huge boost for employers, however it poses a cost management challenge.
 As app and software-as-a-service (SaaS) sprawl grows within many organisations, companies frequently pay for underutilised platforms and features.